 Worried about a spot, lump or growth on your penis?
 Here are some possible causes.

-If you're worried, see your GP or visit a local sexual health clinic.
+If you're worried, see a GP or visit a local sexual health clinic.

 Pearly penile papules